Gaps in regulation of chemical agents: Radium Girls

-Due to radium’s luminescent properties, American inventor William J. Hammer mixed radium with glue and zinc sulfide to make glow-in-the-dark paint.
-This paint was used by the U.S. Radium Corporation and named “Undark.”
+Due to radium's luminescent properties, American inventor William J. Hammer mixed radium with glue and zinc sulfide to make glow-in-the-dark paint.
+This paint was used by the U.S. Radium Corporation and named Undark.
 The paint was primarily used for wristwatch dials.
 Further application of the paint reached military equipment after the company accepted a contract with the U.S. government during WWI.

 Starting in 1916, the U.S. Radium Corporation established factories in New Jersey that recruited dozens of women to paint the watch dials with Undark.
 No safety equipment were given to the women, nor were any precautions taken.
 The women were instructed to frequently lick the paint brushes, in order to keep them wet and shaped to a fine point.
-Throughout every day, the women’s clothes and skin were covered in radium paint.
+Throughout every day, the women's clothes and skin were covered in radium paint.
 This led to the women developing fatal radium poisoning.

 By the mid-1920s dozens upon dozens of these women were falling ill and dying from prolonged, horrific deaths.
 The radium they ingested was dissolving their bones from the inside, causing severe pain and enormous deformities with pieces of their bodies easily breaking and falling off.
 By 1927, over 50 women died from radium poisoning.

 A smaller number of these female workers tried suing the company, not only for financial compensation to pay for their large medical bills and to afford themselves income to be able to live out the rest of their lives, but also to expose the company to their wrongful doing.
 Dial painter, Grace Fryer, as well as four other women sued U.S. Radium for $250,000.
-However, this lawsuit was unsuccessful because of U.S. Radium’s vast team of lawyers and contractual affiliation with the U.S. government.
+However, this lawsuit was unsuccessful because of U.S. Radium's vast team of lawyers and contractual affiliation with the U.S. government.
 The women were so desperate to afford medical treatment and food, that they had to settle for $10,000 each and a $600 annual payment.
-Unfortunately, all five women passed away within two years after the settlement.
+All five women died within two years after the settlement.

 The fate of the Radium Girls raised a lot of national concern for workers’ health rights and conditions.
 After the incident, precautions and safety equipment were mandated to protect workers handling radioactive material in several occupations.
 The Manhattan Project notably used fume hoods, personal protective equipment, sanitation, and frequent checks for contamination, in order to prevent a repeat of the Radium Girls tragedy.
 In 1949, the U.S. Congress passed a law that compensates workers for occupational illnesses.